danielarrais/kubernate-studies/README.md

 ### [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 Deployment is a workload resource used to manage pods and replicasets.
 With the deployment is possible create, destroy, and run rollback in fail case.
 The deployments is very interestin because is possible create state for the aplication, and its automatizate the deployment os pods os the replicaset.
 For example if you need change a new version of the images of the pods, with the deployment this action is automatizated: the deployment create a new replicaset with the new version, and replace the pods os the old replicaset for the pods of new replicaset.
 Is powerfull!

+Deployment has two strategies for create the new replicaset: **Recreate** and **RollingUpdate**.
+In the **Recreate** strategy all pods are killed and then the new pods was started.
+In the **RollingUpdate** strategy the new replicaset is created and each old pod is stoped and replaced by new started pod of new replicaset.

 Bellow has a example of a deployment definition: